DannyLC101/liftoff-assignments/P2-Project_Outline/README.md

 which can save time of going to-and-fro to the clinic.

 ### Features
-User Login -  where patients can sign up and book appointment.
-Also they can see their reports or feedback of their visit Doctor Login - where doctor can review patients reports and give feedback/chat with patient Admin Login - where administrator can review and confirm the appointment and post reports for patients
+##User Login -  where patients can sign up and book appointment.
+Also they can see their reports or feedback of their visit.
+##Doctor Login - where doctor can review patients reports and give feedback/chat with patient.
+##Admin Login - where administrator can review and confirm the appointment and post reports for patients.

 ### Technologies
 Java